 Let $\mathcal X$ be a Hilbert space, which means that it is a vector space that has an inner product (denoted by $\langle \cdot, \cdot\rangle _\mathcal X$) and that it is complete, i.e., it doesn’t have er… holes in it.
 Recall that inner product spaces have a rich geometric structure, and so do Hilbert spaces.
 The Euclidean space $\mathbb R^n$ is an obvious example, where the inner product is just the dot product.
-Mathematicians sometimes use ‘Hilbert space’ to refer specifically to infinite-dimensional inner product spaces, but for our purposes, we will conflate the usage of ‘Hilbert space’ to include the finite-dimensional case.
+Mathematicians sometimes use ‘Hilbert space’ to refer specifically to infinite-dimensional inner product spaces, but for our purposes, we will let ‘Hilbert space’ include the finite-dimensional case.

 Some interesting Hilbert spaces are given below.
 Each of these spaces has a corresponding norm, $\lVert x \rVert_{\mathcal X}=\sqrt{\langle x, x\rangle}_{\mathcal X}$, which we call as the norm that is induced by the inner product.